Archive How Can I Recover My Kid’s Deleted Texts?

 Through iCloud

-This method involves resetting your child’s iPhone to factory settings (erasing all the data on your child’s phone) and restoring their data from a recent backup on iCloud.
+This method involves factory resetting the settings of your child’s iPhone (erasing all the data on your child’s phone) and restoring their data from a recent backup on iCloud.
 So, if you’d like to be able to restore your child’s deleted texts through iCloud, you need to make sure their data (from the Messages app in particular) is being backed up on it first.
 Otherwise, the texts your child may have deleted prior to activating iCloud backup won’t be retrieved.

 Also, keep in mind that incoming/outgoing texts and all other data after the last backup will be lost.
 Therefore, it’s best to get another backup of your kid’s data on iCloud before resetting their iPhone to factory settings, just to make sure their latest data won’t be gone forever.